22 September 2021 - Webseminar: Fit for 55 – Implications for EUKI Partner Countries

 The webseminar takes place from 14:30 to 15:30 CET, via MS Teams.
 If you want to participate in this webseminar, please follow this link.

 Silke Karcher, Head of Division, EU Climate and Energy Policy; European Climate Initiative; Carbon Markets.
-Federal Ministry for the Environment, Nature Conservation and Nuclear Safety (BMU)
+Federal Ministry for Economic Affairs and Climate Action (BMWK)

 Rebekka Popp, Policy Advisor, E3G